alifhughes/gol-kata/design-notes.md

 module.exports = gol;
 ```
 I was tempted to do this because it is the way I was taught to program in JavaScript on my industrial placement and was the coding convention of that company.
 However, I reverted my code and decided to stick to the convention provided for two reasons: even though this is only a Kata to show our skill, it could be seen as a piece of work for a company and therefore the convention provided is the convention used by the company itself.
 If this is the case then I believe that you should always stick to the coding conventions of the company to promote consistency of the code base.
-The second reason I chose to stick to this convention was because it is unfamiliar to me, and therefore, is a new challenge to see if I can learn this style. **ADD MORE ABOUT REASONING from TECH pov**
+The second reason I chose to stick to this convention was because it is unfamiliar to me, and therefore, is a new challenge to see if I can learn this style.

 **Two separated loops:**